 - Swap kosher salt for favorite seasoned salt.

 - Drizzle with balsamic vinegar or reduction just before serving.

-- Drizzle with lemon juice and/or zest and grated parmesan cheese just before serving.
+- Drizzle with lemon juice and/or zest and grated parmesan cheese.

-Did you make asparagus in your air fryer?
+Did you make this Air Fryer Asparagus?
 I’d love to know how it turned out!
 Leave a comment and a rating below.